gkorpal/latex-vim-tutorial/README.md

 This is for all those LaTeX users in the humanities and social sciences just trying to figure stuff out.
 I am one of them.
 Here I share what I've learned.
-I do this both in the form of a 'tutorial' (scroll down) and a template + snippets (see above).
+I do this both in the form of general recommendations (scroll down) and a template + snippets (see above).

 → **NOTE:** if you're completely new to LaTeX and/or (n)vim, this is probably not the place to start.
 I don't cover absolute the basics of how either program works because so many other people have done it so much better already.